New

 Instagram interactions that indicate a personal relationship, such as tags and Direct Messages (DMs), also heavily influence the followers and following lists.
 For Instagram, these interactions mean that the relationship between two users goes beyond the social media app.

+For instance, accounts located in the U.S. are likely to appear at the top of your US-based client’s following list.
+The same goes for users and clients in the same cities.
 The chances of appearing at the top of the following list are also higher if the followers interacted with your client’s account before, on top of being in the same location.

+A high follower count does not affect list placement much now.
+Instagram cares more about how recently you interacted with someone and how relevant that connection is to you.
 Instagram accounts with smaller followers and the number of people followed are likely to be placed at the bottom of your client’s following list.

 Another factor that can position followers and following in your client accounts at the top of the list is the number of posts.
+The number of posts does not directly influence list placement; Instagram prioritizes recent interactions over posting frequency.

 Essentially, if your client’s account has many posts, chances are high that Instagram’s algorithm can place it at the top of follower lists since it can offer more content.

 Lastly, popular Instagram users may easily find their way to the top half of anyone’s followers and following lists.
+Verified accounts placement is determined by your engagement and relevance, not verification status alone.
+If you keep interacting with them, Instagram can push them higher in your client’s following or followers list.

 The order of the followers and following lists may not seem like a big deal.
 But if you know how to use them, they can be used to further social media marketing goals.